 Pie chart to show the proportions of global DNA sequencing market share, by end use, in 2019.
 Image credit: Grand View Research, 2020

 North America accounted for the largest share in the DNA sequencing market, with 44.3% in 2019.
 This is likely due to the availability of technologically advanced healthcare infrastructure and the presence of several US government initiatives that support research in drug development and cancer treatments.
 The Asia Pacific market for DNA sequencing is projected to grow rapidly in the coming years, and strategic initiatives are being undertaken by international sequencing companies to expand their global presence.
 In 2020, GenapSys raised $75 million to finance the worldwide expansion of their products to help the control of COVID-19.

-The marketplace for DNA sequencing machines is dominated by Illumina.
-The organisation has driven the cost of DNA sequencing down from several billions two decades ago, to about $1,000 now.
-Illumina’s NovaSeq system was launched in 2017 and has the potential to drop the price down to just $100.
+Despite increasing competition, the marketplace for DNA sequencing machines is still dominated by Illumina.
+The organisation has driven the cost of DNA sequencing down from several billions two decades ago, to less than $1,000 now.
 Thermo Fisher Scientific is believed to own most of the remaining market not captured by Illumina.
-The company is more diverse and launched its latest NGS system, called Ion GeneStudio S5 Series in 2018.
+The company is more diverse and launched its latest NGS system, called Ion GeneStudio S5 Series, in 2018.

 Considerations for DNA sequencing

 This guide focusses on the various DNA sequencing companies that exist today and discusses which NGS machines they market.
 Currently, second-generation NGS technologies are the most commonly used approach because they remain the fastest and the cheapest form of gene sequencing.
 However, advances in third-generation NGS machines have meant that they continue to grow in popularity, particularly as their prices drop.